jdswinbank/lsst_git_changelog/README.rst

 Automatic changelog generation from LSST repositories.

-This needs to get some activity more frequently than 60 days or it turns off.
+This repository needs to see some activity more at least every 60 days or it turns off!